Chiral and topological superconductivity in isospin polarized multilayer graphene

 \textit{Rytova-Keldysh potential.---} The density-density interaction can be written as

-where $\psi^{(\dagger)}_{k}$ are the electron field annihilation (creation) operators.
+where $\psi^{(\dagger)}_{k}$ are the annihilation (creation) operators of spin-polarized electrons in a single valley.
 Importantly, in a 2D material surrounded by a dielectric with a lower dielectric permittivity, the Coulomb interaction between two charges can be described by the Rytova-Keldysh potential~\cite{rytova2020screenedpotentialpointcharge,Keldysh1979Jun,Cudazzo2011Aug}, taking the form:

 where $\epsilon = 5 \, \epsilon_0$ is the dielectric permittivity of the surrounding hBN (with $\epsilon_0$ the vacuum permittivity), and $r_{K}$ is the Rytova-Keldysh parameter.
-The Rytova-Keldysh parameter depends on the difference of the dielectric response of the 2D material under study relative to the surrounding insulator.
-Since the 2D dielectric screening depends on the band gap, $r_{K}$ of multilayer graphene is affected by the displacement field \cite{Quintela2022Jul}.
+The Rytova-Keldysh parameter depends on the difference between the dielectric response of the 2D material under study and that of the surrounding insulator.
+Since the 2D dielectric screening is determined by interband transitions and thereby depends on the band gap, $r_{K}$ of multilayer graphene is affected by the displacement field \cite{Quintela2022Jul}.
 We will find that the superconducting pairing strength depends sensitively on $r_{K}$.

-\textit{Electron pairing from screened Coulomb repulsion.---} Our mechanism for superconductivity is based on screening of electron-electron interactions \cite{Kohn1965Sep,Chubukov1993Jul,Maiti2013Aug}.
+\textit{Electron pairing from screened Coulomb repulsion.---} We study superconductivity in the spin- and valley-polarized state.
+This is justified because (i) valley polarization is observed to occur at a much higher temperature than superconductivity, and (ii) the primary superconducting state (SC1 in Ref.~\cite{Han2024Aug}) was observed within the quarter-metal state, and (iii) the primary superconducting states (SC1 and SC2) survive to very high in-plane magnetic field.

+Theoretically, we also expect that the energy scales of spin- and valley polarization to be much larger than superconductivity: Estimating the energy scale of isospin polarization in the Stoner model \cite{Ghazaryan2023Mar} as $\Delta_{\rm pol} \approx \nu(E_F) V(2 k_{F,2}) E_F \approx 2 $ to $ 3\ {\rm meV}$ in the relevant range of density and dispacement field, it is an order of magnitude larger than the obtained pairing strength [Fig.~\ref{fig:4}].

+Since total spin $S^2$ and valley imbalance $N_{K} - N_{K'}$ are conserved quantum numbers, there are no isospin fluctuations at zero temperature that can drive superconductivity in the fully-polarized quarter metal state.
+This motivates us to consider a mechanism for superconductivity in the spin- and valley-polarized state based on screening of electron-electron interactions by charge fluctuations \cite{Kohn1965Sep,Chubukov1993Jul,Maiti2013Aug}.
 The screening is described by the charge susceptibility $\chi_{e}^{{\rm R}}(\bm{q},\tau)=-\frac{1}{A}\langle T_{\tau}\rho_{e,\bm{q}}(\tau)\rho_{e,-\bm{q}}(0)\rangle$ which in random phase approximation (RPA) is determined by the expression

 in terms of the charge susceptibility of the non-interacting electron gas

 where $\tau$ is imaginary time and $i\Omega_n$ Matsubara frequencies.
 With the resulting dielectric response function $\epsilon^{-1}(\bm{q},\omega)=1+V_{\bm{q}}\chi_{e}^{{\rm R}}(\bm{q},\omega)/e^{2}$ one obtains the screened interaction potential